zenstruck/schedule-bundle/doc/run-schedule.md

 ## Dealing with Failures

-It is probable that at some point, a scheduled tasks will fail.
+It is probable that at some point, a scheduled task will fail.
 Because the schedule runs in the background, administrators need to be made aware failures.

 *If multiple tasks are due at the same time, one failure will not prevent the other due tasks from running.*

+A failing task may or may not be the result of an exception.
+For instance, a [CommandTask](define-tasks.md#commandtask) that ran with an exit code of `1` is considered failed but may not be from the result of an exception (the command could have returned `1`).

 The following are different methods of being alerted to failures:

 ### Logs

 All schedule/task events are logged (if using monolog, on the `schedule` channel).
-Errors and Exceptions are logged with the `error` and `critical` levels respectively.
+Errors and Exceptions are logged with the `ERROR` and `CRITICAL` levels respectively.
 The log's context contains useful information like duration, memory usage, task output and the exception (if failed).

 The following is an example log file (some context excluded):

 ```
-[2020-01-20 13:17:13] schedule.INFO: Running 4 due tasks. {"total":22,"due":4} []
+[2020-01-20 13:17:13] schedule.INFO: Running 4 due tasks. {"total":22,"due":4}
 [2020-01-20 13:17:13] schedule.INFO: Running "CommandTask": my:command
 [2020-01-20 13:17:13] schedule.INFO: Successfully ran "CommandTask": my:command
 [2020-01-20 13:17:13] schedule.INFO: Running "ProcessTask": fdere -dsdfsd